ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 val gateway = Gateway.compose(products, reviews) @@ progressiveOverrides
 ```

 The event carries the request and, in `reached`, the custom labels the selected operation actually touched.
-Pass `activate` the subset that should use the overriding subgraph; anything you activate that the operation did not reach is ignored.
+Pass `activate` the subset that should use the overriding subgraph.
+Anything you activate that the operation did not reach is ignored.
 Labels nobody activates fall back to the original subgraph, which is also what happens when you attach no hook at all. `activate` accumulates rather than replaces, so several hooks can each contribute without clearing one another.

 The gateway calls the hook once per relevant request, before it checks the operation cache, and skips it entirely for percentage-only operations or ones that reach no custom labels.
 Each combination of active labels gets its own cached plan, so keep the lookup cheap and the number of combinations it can return small.
 A failing hook produces an internal execution error without contacting a subgraph.